-FRC is managed by the Board and which is the main policy making body of the organization and responsible for its governance.
-There are currently 9 Directors and they determine in principle all of FRC's functioning including long term strategic plans; the budgetary and financial decisions; as well as the thrust of programmes.
-The members support in fundraising, monitoring the integrity of FRC's internal and disclosure controls, procedures and management information systems.
+FRC is managed by the Board and is the main policy making body of the organization and responsible for its governance.
+There are currently 9 Directors and they determine in principle all of FRC's functioning including long term strategic plans and the programme thrust, budgetary and financial decisions.
+The members support in fundraising, monitoring the integrity of FRCs internal and disclosure controls, procedures and management information systems.

-The Board is responsible for the Strategic Direction of the organization and adopts a strategic planning process and annually approves the strategic plan which takes into account, among other things, the opportunities and risks of FRC.
+Board is responsible for the Strategic Direction of the organization and adopts a strategic planning process and annually approves the strategic plan which takes into account, among other things, the opportunities and risks of FRC.

-The Board ensures the integrity and quality of the FRC's financial reporting, systems of internal control, risk management, compliance with legal and regulatory requirements, and the qualifications and independence of the FRC's external auditors.
+The board ensures the integrity and quality of the FRC's financial reporting and systems of internal control, risk management, compliance with legal and regulatory requirements, the qualifications and independence of the FRC's external auditors.